alix-tz/escriptorium-documentation/docs/quick-start.md

 - A *document-part* is simply an image (a digitization) of a document: it can be the photography of a double page, a single page, or even cropped portion of such images.
 - A *document* is a collection of such images, similar to how you would organize a directory containing images on your file system.
 - *Projects* can be understood as one more level to gather documents (themselves groups of images), but they can be envisioned as workspaces for a group of users working for the same project.
-For example, tags <!--todo: add link to page explaining tag when available --> are managed at project level, available for all the documents inside the given project.<!-- todo: send to voc section once there is one -->
+For example, [tags](tags.md) are managed at project level, available for all the documents inside the given project.

 You need to have at least one project in your dashboard to create and/or access a document and use eScriptorium's annotation features.
 Let's create a new project then!